PeihengLu/pe-hub/models/README.md

 # State of the art models

-## Inferencing using the barebone models
+## Inferencing using the pre-trained models

 ### DeepPrime